The strategy of conflict and cooperation: Related literature

-The approach in this paper differs from repeated games' approach to cooperation in the following ways.
-The theory of repeated games asks whether cooperative outcomes in a one-shot game can be sustained as Nash equilibrium or subgame perfect equilibrium when the game is repeated sufficiently many times.
-Thus, it is not concerned about cooperative behavior of players per se, rather it studies noncooperative behavior that give rise to cooperative outcomes.
-For example, to sustain mutually beneficial outcomes as a subgame perfect equilibrium, players use credible threats, but this is done completely noncooperatively---i.e., players choose their actions individually and independently at each stage.
-By contrast, in a coalitional extensive-form game credible threats are utilized by not only individuals but also group of players who strategically collaborate and coordinate their actions.
+The approach in this paper diverges from that of repeated games and the Nash program in several key aspects.
+The theory of repeated games primarily investigates whether cooperative outcomes in a one-shot game can be sustained as either Nash equilibria or subgame perfect equilibria when the game is repeated a sufficient number of times.
+Similarly, under the framework of the Nash program, the central question is whether it is feasible to construct a non-cooperative game in which the equilibrium outcome coincides with a cooperative solution.
+Thus, these frameworks are not primarily concerned with the cooperative behavior of players \textit{per se} but rather focus on non-cooperative behavior that yields cooperative \textit{outcomes}.
+Seminal works in this area include those of \citet{nash1953} and \citet{rubinstein1982}.

+To elaborate, in repeated games, mutually beneficial outcomes are sustained as subgame perfect equilibria through the use of credible threats.
+However, this is accomplished in a completely non-cooperative manner---that is, players select their actions individually and independently at each stage.
+In contrast, in a cooperative strategic game, credible threats are used not only by individual players but also by coalitions of players who strategically collaborate and coordinate their actions.